geodegarmo/treeHeightMaps_R/README.md

 <h2>Getting Started</h2>

-Make a directory and then clone the environment.
+Make a directory and then clone the github.

 In Terminal:
 `mkdir globalTreeHeight && git clone https://github.com/geodegarmo/treeHeightMaps_R.git`